Nicholas Lutz (military officer)

 Nicholas Lotz, also spelled Lutz, (February 20, 1740 – November 28, 1807) was a Pennsylvania militia officer during the American Revolutionary War and later served in the Pennsylvania General Assembly as a representative of Berks County.

 Formative years

 Lotz was born on February 20, 1740, in the Palatinate region in Germany.
 After emigrating with his family sometime around 1752, he settled in the western section of Berks County, Pennsylvania, where he married Rosina Meyer.
-Prior to the American Revolution, he relocated to Reading, where he became the owner of two mills at the mouth of the Wyomissing Creek.
+Prior to the American Revolution, he relocated to Reading, Pennsylvania, where he became the owner of two mills at the mouth of the Wyomissing Creek.